 According to the 2005 Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), which was signed into law on August 10, 2005, the RTP is required to be updated every four years.
 The TIP is the four-year program of transportation investments and is considered the implementation tool of the long range plan.
 When either the RTP or the TIP is updated, a new conformity analysis must be conducted.
-Additional conformity triggers include the EPA approval of SIPs containing new MVEBs and expiration of the four-year period for which a conformity determination lasts.
+Additional conformity triggers include the EPA finding of adequacy of new MVEBs, approval of SIPs containing new MVEBs and expiration of the four-year period for which a conformity determination lasts.